Tulika-deb30blr/CourseraProj1_30220/README.md

 WHERE supervisorStaffNumber = 'SA9';

 SELECT propertyNumber, street, type, rent
-FROM PropertyForRent
+FROM Customer
-WHERE city = 'Glasgow'
+WHERE city = 'New York'
 ORDER BY rent;

 SELECT *
-FROM PropertyForRent
+FROM Customer
-WHERE staffNumber = 'SA9';
+WHERE customer_id = '3004';

 SELECT staffNumber, COUNT(propertyNumber) AS numberOfProperties FROM PropertyForRent